modip-org/spec/modpack_format/modpack_format.md

 The destination path of this file, relative to the Minecraft Instance directory.
 For example, `mods/MyMod.jar` resolves to `.minecraft/mods/MyMod.jar`.

 #### `sha256`
 An SHA256 hash of the file, used for integrity checks.
+Capitalization doesn't matter.

 #### `optional` (optional)
 A boolean, set to `true` when this file is not required to be downloaded.
 This field is not required - if it's not present, assume that the file is required to be downloaded.